chesterheng/web-performance/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Service Workers

+- client -> server
+- client -> service worker -> server

 **[⬆ back to top](#table-of-contents)**

 ### Lazy Loading

+And now: A review of Steve’s golden rules for performance.

+Not doing stuff is faster than doing stuff.

+Doing stuff later is a way to not do stuff now.
+So, it’s faster.

 **[⬆ back to top](#table-of-contents)**

 ### Lazy Loading Demonstrations